2rachy/adventure_game/README.md

 Adventure Game
 ==============

 A choose your own adventure type game.
+To get started clone the repository on to your machine, then follow the directions below.